hitibash/OpenShiftLabs/Labs/tutorials/002-new-user/README.md

 oc projects
 ```

 You may lack permissions.
-Ask a project admin to grant you access.
+Check as an admin.

 ### Role Binding Not Working